1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 | Coolcox front side | Coolcox backside label |
 |:-------------------|:-----------------------|
 | ![Go: Coolcox BF4010H24S front](../assets/images/head_go_part-cooling-fan-front_web.jpg) | ![Go: Coolcox BF4010H24S label](../assets/images/head_go_part-cooling-fan-coolcox_web.jpg) |

+??? note "Klipper: Try Different PWM Frequencies When Using A Different Fan"

+    When you're using Klipper and a different part cooling fan from a 3rd party manufacturer (no matter if it's a 4510 or 5015) and you still face issues with the PWM behaviour of the fan, try different settings for the PWM frequency, which is the setting "cycle_time" in Klipper.
+    By default, Klipper is using 100Hz, but due to the setting in the stock firmware, 20kHz (= 0.00005 cycle_time) is being set here in the `printer.cfg`:
+    ```
+    [fan]
+    pin: PB5
+    cycle_time: 0.000050
+    ```

 ---